-10.1.47 Spirotel[®] Quality Control (SPIROTELQC)
+10.1.47 Spirotel® Quality Control (SPIROTELQC)

-Purpose: To determine if the spirotel[®] device is functioning properly at each visit.
+Purpose: To determine if the spirotel® device is functioning properly at each visit.

-Who: A spirotel[®] certified AsthmaNet coordinator performs the procedure and prints the form.
+- Who: A spirotel® certified AsthmaNet coordinator performs the procedure and prints the form. - When: Refer to Visit Procedure Checklists.

-The Spirotel[®] Quality Control (SPIROTLQC) form will be generated automatically by the spirotel[®] software during the calibration testing procedure.
+The Spirotel® Quality Control (SPIROTLQC) form will be generated automatically by the spirotel® software during the calibration testing procedure.
 See Appendix 6 of the AsthmaNet General MOP.